mongodb/specifications/source/retryable-writes/retryable-writes.rst

    session; however, drivers will pool server sessions so that creating a ClientSession will not always entail creation of a new server session.
 The name of this object MAY vary across drivers.

+Retryable Error
+   Any network exception or a write command response with an error indicating that the node is no longer a primary (e.g. "not master" or "node is recovering" errors).
+Such errors correspond to those discussed in the SDAM spec's section on `Error Handling`_.

+   .. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

 Additional terms may be defined in the Driver Session specification.